plaid/pattern-transfers/README.md

 # Plaid Pattern transfer - Client

 The Pattern web client is written in JavaScript using [React].
 It presents the [Transfer UI][transfer-ui] workflow to the user, including an implementation of [OAuth][plaid-oauth].
 The app runs on port 3002 by default, although you can modify this in [docker-compose.yml](../docker-compose.yml).
 It includes an administration ledger view where you can simulate different transfer events.

+For Transfer UI, the sandbox credentials are:

+Username: user_good
+Password: pass_good

 ## Key concepts